Coffee Grounds Nourish Lettuce

 The study illustrates the value of using organic composting methods to produce our fruits and vegetables.
 Organic biomass produced from aged plant matter, biomass and compost has the effect of increasing the nutrient levels of the foods we eat.

 Organic growing methods require fertilizing plants with composted plant matter and other types of natural biomass.
 Organic certifiers require farmers to provide proof of fertilization methods, and they disallow the use of chemical fertilizers.
+Chemical fertilizers are ruining our waterways and endangering the survival of a number of species of life.
+They are also making our drinking water toxic.

 Conventional foods are usually grown using chemical fertilizers.
 These render a narrow range of nutrients available to the plant, and thus produce a limited nutrient content.
 This limits the nutrients those consumers can absorb from those conventionally-grown foods.